-QUESTION: Where is the advantage in having inboard genoa tracks and chainplates?
+QUESTION: What is the advantage in having inboard genoa tracks and chainplates?

 ANSWER: There is a substantial advantage when going to windward.
 An advantage because the headsail can be sheeted in tighter.
 This allows the hull to be pointed closer to the wind direction.
 A tacking angle that takes full advantage of the optimum 12% thickness NACA foil keel.
-The ability to point higher, results in a greater VMG (Velocity Made Good: Resultant speed directly towards windward destination).
+The ability to point higher results in a greater VMG (Velocity Made Good: Resultant speed directly toward windward destination).

 Advantage of Inboard Genoa Tracks and Chainplates